jeonwiyani/jeonwiyani/README.md

 ### Hello! 👋

-My name is Jeowandha Ria Wiyani, you can simply call me Jeo or Jeon.
-I am a data and AI enthusiast and I am still learning a lot about data and AI.
+My name is Jeowandha Ria Wiyani, you can call me Jeo or Jeon.
+I am a data enthusiast and currently working as a Data Engineer.
+I am still learning a lot about data.
-Here I'll update any projects than I've worked on in my college days.
+Here I'll update any projects I've worked on.

-If you want to reach me, please contact me via email jeon.wiyani@gmail.com.
+You can reach me via email at jeon.wiyani@gmail.com.

 Have a nice day!